Admission to Isala Zwolle (EN)Opname in Isala Zwolle

 You may need to undergo a number of examinations while you are in hospital.
 These examinations can take place at any time of day, even during visiting hours.
 We request your understanding for this.

-It is possible that your body tissue or fluids, such as muscle tissue, blood or urine, will be examined during your treatment.
-Some of this material will be stored for use in scientific research at a later date, so that we can improve research and treatment methods.
+It is possible that, during your treatment, your body material such as blood, urine or muscle tissue will be examined.
+Part of this body material will be stored to be used at a later time for scientific research.
+In this way, we can improve research and treatment methods.
 The material is stored anonymously.
-If you do not want us to use your body tissue or fluids for research, please tell your attending physician or the outpatient clinic/secretarial office of your attending physician.
-Your name will then be entered into the electronic file that is always consulted before research takes place.
+If you do not want us to use your body materials for research, please tell your doctor or the outpatient clinic/secretary of your treating specialist.
+Your name will then be included in the (electronic) file that is always consulted before an investigation takes place.

 There are several spiritual counselors at Isala.
 They provide support and guidance on illness perception, sense of purpose, philosophy of life and ideological beliefs.
 The spiritual counselors provide education, lead religious services and hold group meetings and individual meetings.
 The services of the spiritual counselors are available to patients and their families.
 The weekly Christian service is held on Sundays from 10:00 to 10:45 and can also be watched on hospital television channel 40.
 If you would like to attend a service, ask your nurse about the possibilities.
 You can also use our quiet room.
 This is a part of the hospital where you can retreat to for some peace and quiet and reflection.
 The room is open day and night and is available to everyone.
 The quiet room is located in the main building, V3.2.
 For more information on spiritual care, please see our website.